 If you’re using an iPad use it intelligently.

 For more information on EMF protection sign up to my FREE Report and newsletter.

-Update December 2017: it’s now possible to connect your iPad to the Internet via Ethernet.
+It’s now possible to connect your iPad to the Internet via Ethernet.